 How are you doing today?

-Stress levels appear to be very high, even with individuals who normally do not have stress.
+Stress levels appear very high, even in individuals who typically do not have stress.

 What is stress anyway?
-A popular definition is, "our reaction to any stimuli."
-This definition makes more sense when we understand that there are two kinds of stress, distress, which is the negative sort, and eustress, which is the positive kind.
+A popular definition is "our reaction to any stimuli."
+This definition makes more sense when we understand that there are two kinds of stress: negative distress and eustress, which is positive.

-Distress often occurs when we are having a hard time in life, when we have a racing mind, and when we do not see a positive outcome.
+Distress often occurs when we have a hard time in life, have a racing mind, and do not see a positive outcome.

-Eustress often occurs when we are trying to obtain a specific goal, things become difficult, and yet, we are able to see a possible positive outcome.
-For example, attending school and studying for finals, applying for a job and having concerns about the interview process, or buying a house and feeling pressure due to the enourmous decision.
+Eustress often occurs when we are trying to obtain a specific goal, things become difficult, yet we can see a possible positive outcome.
+For example, attending school and studying for finals, applying for a job and having concerns about the interview process, or buying a house and feeling pressure due to the enormous decision.

 The questions I ask you are, "are you managing stress?" and "how do you know if you are managing your stress?"